openaustralia/planningalerts/README.md

  * Check the email in your browser: http://localhost:1080/
  * To resend alerts during testing, just set the `last_sent` attribute of your alert to *nil*

+## Deployment

+The code is deployed using Capistrano.
+To deploy to production run:

+    bundle exec cap -S stage=production deploy

+This command is defined in `config/deploy.rb`.

+View more available Capistrano commands with:

+    bundle exec cap -T

 ## Contributing

 * Fork the project on GitHub.